IrfanTech-X/Linux_Command_Line_Mastery/README.md

 💬 **Tip:** Use `htop` for a **friendly real-time overview** of CPU, memory, and processes.
 Combine `journalctl` and `tail -f` for **log monitoring**.

 ---
+## 📬 Contributions

+Want to add or improve a command?
+Fork the repo and create a pull request — contributions are always welcome!
+---
 ## 🧠 How to Use

 Clone the repository to your system: